srid/purescript-book-sources/chapter4.md

 X>
 X> 1.
 (Easy) Use the `map` or `<$>` function to write a function which calculates the squares of an array of numbers.
 X> 1.
 (Easy) Use the `filter` function to write a function which removes the negative numbers from an array of numbers.
 X> 1.
 (Medium) Define an infix synonym `<$?>` for `filter`.
 Rewrite your answer to the previous question to use your new operator.
-Experiment with the precedence level and associativity of your operator in `psci`.
+Experiment with the precedence level and associativity of your operator in PSCi.

 ## Flattening Arrays